zachcp/datalevin/planner.md

 evaluate the query with minimal cost.
 We will also support an `explain` option for the users to see the query execution steps.

-This query engine will leverage some unique properties of Datomic=like stores, take advantage of some new indexing structures, utilize the state of the art join algorithms, employ a new query execution style and does concurrent query execution.
+This query engine will leverage some unique properties of Datomic-like stores, take advantage of some new indexing structures, utilize the state of the art join algorithms, employ a new query execution style and do concurrent query execution.

 ## Difference from RDF Stores